danstocker-legacy/nodes/README.md

 Example: `stdIn.out.$.connect(logger.in.$);`

+Connections may be made from either side, but it's customary to put the output port on the left hand side of `#connect()`.

 ### Feeding data to nodes

 To feed data to a node, one must either invoke `#send()` explicitly, or